laxmankrishnamurti/Frontend/Web Design/04-Common-Patterns.md

 1. Unlike Tabs, accordions can display multiple panels at once and they're used for similar content, like text.
    - Ex -> Frequently asked questions(FaQ Section).
 2. Accordions can be nested to organize.

+## Definition and Use Cases for Contact Forms

+1. Used to get in touch with peoples
+2. Make it simple so that potential clients can easily get in touch.
+3. As a minimum, a contact form should require a name, and email address and the message.